 Watches typically last 2 hours.

-A watch involves up to 3 people, depending on the number and
+A watch involves up to 3 persons, depending on the size and

 the experience of the crew.
 While the boat is run by those

 on watch, the others can sleep so that the boat remains active